jamesturk/DataForGood-chicago/docs/architecture.md

 ## Architecture Documentation
 Welcome to the DataForGood Chicago project!
 This document will provide you with an overview of our application's architecture and key concepts to help you get started.

-### Application Overview:
-Our web application aims to provide users with access to various socioeconomic data indicators for the City of Chicago.
-Users can explore and visualize data at different geographic levels, such as citywide, by zip code, by community area, or by census tract.
-The main objective of our web application is to help small and medium-sized nonprofits collect, analyze, and use Census data efficiently to achieve their goals.
-The application consists of three main sections: "About Us," "Data & Visualize," and "Resources."

-###  Key Components:
-The sections are made of three key components:
-1. Data & Visualize: Select variables and indicators for analysis, generate interactive visualizations, and customizable dashboards for comprehensive insights.
-2. Automated Insights and Memo Generation: Summarize key insights from data and visuals, generate ready-to-use memos or paragraphs.
-3. Maps and City Resources: Explore and navigate city resources using integrated ArcGIS Online functionality.

 ### Data Flow and Backend:
 - Data Source: The data for our application comes mainly from the American Community Survey conducted by the Census Bureau.
 We have a backend database using MySQL, which stores this data in a structured format.
 The following is a table view of the indicators we have for each category: